 There are a number of informative simple tests that may be used to characterize sugars.
-These tests will utilize a test reagent that will yield a color change after reacting with specific functional groups of the compounds being tested.
+These tests will utilize a test reagent that will yield a colour change after reacting with specific functional groups of the compounds being tested.

 In this experiment, the Molisch test, Iodine test, Benedict’s test, Barfoed’s Test, Seliwanoff’s test and Bial’s Test were conducted to determine the presence of a particular carbonyl group.

 Several qualitative tests have been devised to detect members of this biologically significant class of compounds.
-These tests will utilize a test reagent that will yield a color change after reacting with specific functional groups of the compounds being tested.
+These tests will utilize a test reagent that will yield a colour change after reacting with specific functional groups of the compounds being tested.

 The following exercises are reactions that can detect the presence or absence of carbohydrates in test solutions.
-They range in specificity to the very general (i.e., Molisch test for carbohydrates) to the very specific (i.e., mucic acid test for galactose).
+They range in specificity from the very general (i.e., Molisch test for carbohydrates) to the very specific (i.e., mucic acid test for galactose).